nens/threedi-docs/source/d_2d_slope_tutorial.rst

 -----------------

 A short description of the model validation is given here.
-A comprehensive guidance with visual support is provided in Tutorial 1 (:ref:`post_processing`) and for a general guide see :ref:`checking_model`.
+A comprehensive guide with visual support is provided in Tutorial 1 (:ref:`post_processing`) and for a general guide see :ref:`checking_model`.

 Verify the model rasters using the raster checker
 ++++++++++++++++++++++++++++++++++++++++++++++++++